 In the announcement of the paper (also see the video below) IDC stated that the global datasphere had reached 33 zettabytes (ZB) of digital data in 2018 and could grow to 175 zettabytes (of data created, captured and replicated on a yearly basis) by 2025.

 At the same time, Seagate and IDC announced a data-readiness index (called DATCON, which stands for DATa readiness CONdition).
-The goal: evaluate the management, usage and monetization of data (typically through analytics, artificial intelligence and machine learning) of four industries that – together – account for almost half of the global enterprise datasphere – manufacturing, financial services, healthcare and media & entertainment.
+The goal: evaluate the management, usage and monetization of data (typically through analytics, artificial intelligence and machine learning) of four industries that – together – account for almost half of the global enterprise datasphere – manufacturing, financial services, healthcare (digital health) and media & entertainment.

 As the name of the white paper indicates the importance of edge computing (managing, processing and analyzing data at the edge of the network for real-time purposes and/or when such makes business sense in any other way) is one of the tackled topics and inevitable trends.
-The importance of the edge, with all the software, hardware, infrastructure and new services that have been popping up in recent years (IoT platforms for the edge, edge gateways, edge servers, micro data centers, the whole fog computing environment, the list is long), brought back a distributed computing paradigm so fast that nowadays it’s hard to find vendors that don’t have some edge computing offer.
+The importance of the edge, with all the software, hardware, infrastructure and new services that have been popping up in recent years (IoT platforms for the IoT edge, edge gateways, edge servers, micro data centers, the whole fog computing environment, the list is long), brought back a distributed computing paradigm so fast that nowadays it’s hard to find vendors that don’t have some edge computing offer.
 And the battles will be fierce as edge is where the margins and growth are for many.